Washington D.C. Internship

 (d) Two brief letters of recommendation, preferably one academic and one work-related

-Application forms are available by contacting Professor Burdett Loomis by email firstname.lastname@example.org, or by phone 785-864-9033, and can be completed at any time before mid-October.
+Application forms are available by contacting Professor Burdett Loomis by email firstname.lastname@example.org , and can be completed at any time before mid-October.
 The earlier you apply, the sooner you can get started on finding an excellent intern position.
 Consulting with Prof. Loomis, either in person or via email is highly recommended.

 - Students must obtain a special permission number from the political science department (504 Blake Hall) to enroll.